 The cause of duodenal atresia is unknown.
 It is thought to result from problems during an embryo's development, in which the duodenum does not change from a solid to a tube-like structure, as it normally would.

-Duodenal atresia is seen in more than 1 in 10,000 live births.
-Approximately 20-30% of infants with duodenal atresia have Down syndrome.
+Many infants with duodenal atresia also have Down syndrome.
 Duodenal atresia is often associated with other birth defects.

-- Early vomiting of large amounts, which may be greenish (containing bile)
+Early vomiting of large amounts, which may be greenish (containing

 - Continued vomiting even when infant has not been fed for several hours

-- Absent bowel movements after first few meconium stools
+- No bowel movements after first few meconium stools